Hoverth/wayland-virtual-keyboards/README.md

 more focussed on controlling a computer to it's fullest extent, including use of modifier keys and keybinds.

+Note that these categories are flexible, and just mainly serve as an example of categorisation of OSKs.
+Others that could exist are simple/advanced and touchscreen/mouse, as examples.

 In this document I'll outline what each are typically used for, some notes on what Wayland currently has in place for implementations, some requirements for both protocol + compositor-side and application-side